Fathpinder/pick-up/README.md

 ## Description

 Pick-Up is a simple user-focused app.
 The user can create an account that allows them to seek out, and schedule games for whatever sport they are in to.
-This app will make it easy to find a place to play and people to play with, whether you're planning ahead or you suddenly find yourself with some time to spare.
+Whether you're planning ahead or you suddenly find yourself with some time to spare, this app will make it easy to find a place to play and people to play with.

 ![ScreenShot](  )